In this article:

 Addendums can grant a certain amount of flexibility when negotiating terms between the charter broker and the yacht owner or their management company, and must be agreed and signed by both parties, as well as the yacht charter broker.

-COVID-19 has affected all areas of commerce worldwide, and luxury yacht charters are no exception.
-As a result, owners understand the need for some assurances when booking a yacht charter and will generally allow an addendum to be added to the charter contract that includes penalty-free cancellation and postponement policies, subject to terms.
+Owners understand the need for some assurances when booking a yacht charter and will generally allow an addendum to be added to the charter contract that includes penalty-free cancellation and postponement policies, subject to terms.

 All MYBA agreements now include a special addendum to their charter contract which stipulates that in the event of any COVID-19 issues arising before the charter commences the following will take place.
 Either;